 The request for extension is deemed withdrawn if the extension fee is not paid or the application is withdrawn, refused or deemed withdrawn.

 Subsequent payment of extension or validation fees

 If the fee for an extension state has not been paid within the basic period, the applicant can pay the extension fee subsequently in combination with a 50% surcharge

 1. within two months of expiry of the basic period (on the "re-introduced grace period", see OJ EPO 2009, 603; and OJ EPO 2015, A19) or

-2. within two months of notification of a communication of loss of rights owing to non-payment of a designation fee.
+2. within two months of notification of a communication of loss of rights owing to non-payment of the designation fee.

 In the latter case, a subsequent payment is possible only if the conditions set out in detail in the Guidelines for Examination, A-III, 12.2, are met.
 Under those conditions, the applicant can request further processing for the designations deemed to be withdrawn (Article 121; Rule 135 EPC), paying the extension fees at the same time.

 Accession to the EPC of an extension state